 In its earlier ruling, the Commerce Commission fixed the copper price by benchmarking New Zealand against overseas practice.
 Chorus pointed out that was unsatisfactory because there were so few comparable countries.
 The Commerce Commission based today’s price ruling on how much it would cost a company like Chorus to build a suitable, efficient modern network from scratch.

 Hidden in the fine print of this announcement is that the ruling means a copper connection now costs more than a fibre connection.
 It’s not much: $38.39 compared to $37.50.
-That’s unlikely to tip the balance for end users, but it does make fibre a touch more lucrative for ISPs who typically operate on slim margins.
+That’s unlikely to tip the balance for end users, but it does make fibre a touch more lucrative for ISPs who typically operate on low margins.

 Broadband prices may rise